-Back again at their home away from home for the 11th time, Enter the Haggis is poised to rip it up under the big tent with all the familiar catchy songs that have made fans of Central New Yorkers and Haggisheads alike for over 15 years.
-Besides the ETH classics, they will also be performing songs from their latest studio recording, “Broken Arms,” released to great acclaim in 2016.
+Finally, joining the other headliners on the Contemporary Stage will be Central New York favorites, Enter the Haggis, returning to the festival that helped launch them to prominence in 2005.
+Back again at their home away from home for the 12th time, Enter the Haggis is poised to rip it up under the big tent with all the familiar catchy songs that have made fans of Central New Yorkers and Haggisheads alike for over 15 years.

-Other returning upper-tier acts this year include the high-energy Barleyjuice from Philadelphia, Graham Wright and the Glengarry Bhoys and Ottawa Valley’s favorite sons…uh, daughters, Searson, along with long-time GAIF veterans the Blarney Rebel Band and Hair of the Dog (each making a record 13th appearance!) and the always entertaining Seamus Kennedy.
+Other returning upper-tier acts this year include the high-energy Barleyjuice from Philadelphia, last year’s standouts, The American Rogues, Ottawa Valley’s favorite sons…uh, daughters, Searson, and long-time GAIF veterans the Blarney Rebel Band and Hair of the Dog (each making a record 14th appearance!).

-Adding to the non-stop entertainment will be a variety of other local and regional performers, including Donal O’Shaughnessy, Kilrush, Triskele, Deirdre McCarthy and family, Rattlin’ Bog, Gerry Dixon, Craobh Dugan and Emerald Dawn, plus Irish dancers and pipers throughout the weekend.
+Adding to the non-stop entertainment will be a variety of other local and regional performers, including Donal O’Shaughnessy, Triskele and Arise & Go, plus Irish dancers and pipers throughout the weekend.

 In addition to the non-stop music, merchandise vendors from across the U.S. and Ireland, carefully selected from a list of applicants, will be selling Irish and Celtic merchandise, and a variety of food booths will be providing a taste of the Emerald Isle for festival-goers.
-Returning again this year will be the 5k run, bagpipe competition and Irish Mass.
+Returning again this year will be the 5k run, bagpipe competition and the Heavy Games.
 Campsites are also available.